 With a magnificent coastline on the Black Sea, the Balkan state of Bulgaria is at the very edge of south eastern Europe.
-You will not find an iconic monument to rival the Colosseum or the Parthenon, but Bulgaria has a complex and fascinating past that has been shaped by Greek, Latin, Slavic, Ottoman, Persian and Soviet influences.
+Perhaps you will not find an iconic monument to rival the Colosseum or the Parthenon, but Bulgaria has a fascinating and complex past that has been shaped by Greek, Latin, Slavic, Ottoman, Persian and Soviet influences.
 You will find a nation that still has a strong heritage of traditional dance, music, costumes and crafts, as well as 40,000 or so archaeological sites and cultural monuments.
-Here are seven reasons to visit Bulgaria and enjoy exploring over 8,000 years of history.
+Consider these seven reasons to visit Bulgaria and explore over 8,000 years of history.

 In trying to convince you to visit Bulgaria I really should begin with a confession.
 Before visiting for myself recently, I thought Bulgaria was where you went if you wanted cheap, all-inclusive holidays, whether at the seaside in summer or on the ski slopes during winter.
 I don’t feel too guilty for holding this view because as I found travelling to and from Sofia most people think this.
 From the young guy who checked in my luggage at Exeter Airport for my out-bound flight, to the doctor I sat next to on my return who was on her way to the UK for a pharmaceutical conference.